jtauber/pengolodh/README.md

 - activate venv
 - `pengolodh volume <path-to-unzipped-epub>`

-Will either print the title of the volume or, if the assertions are two strict, throw an exception.
+Will either print the title of the volume or, if the assertions are too strict, throw an exception.